AustinCodingAcademy/student-gitbook/course-catalog.md

 * Other Expenses: $0.00
 * Total Cost for Entire Program: $7,470.00

+Payment Policy
+Our payment policy is full tuition paid PRIOR to the first night of class.
+We understand that scheduling finances to meet the needs of continued education can be complicated, so we provide a 2 week grace period for those circumstances.
+If after the first two weeks on instruction, payment in full has not been made, we have the right to remove a student from the class and roster.

 We allow Capital Factory to handout 2 diversity scholarships per quarter.

 (10) SCHOOL CALENDAR